County of Marin Health and Human Services

 In California and nationwide Syphilis rates are on the rise.
 The highest rates are among men who have sex with men; however, females are also affected.
 The underlying concern is for women who are pregnant or of childbearing age.

-The CDC has responded with an urgent Syphilis Call To Action to identify interventions, treatment and prevention strategies.
+The CDC has responded with a Syphilis website identifying interventions, treatment and prevention strategies.
 Providers have an increased role in controlling the rates of congenital syphilis by routine testing of risk groups.

 In 2017[EC1] , there was a total of 918 reported cases of congenital syphilis, including 64 syphilitic stillbirths and 13 infant deaths.
 This represents a 153% increase relative to 2013.
 Unfortunately, substance use, poverty and homelessness have contributed to these rates.
 As efforts to address the opioid epidemic grow, providers and staff need to acquire skills to confidently discuss substance use issues, complete sexual histories and drug-related behaviors with patients to guide prevention efforts.